samuelraj-dev/goflex/README.md

-# Goflex v2
+# Goflex

-**Goflex v2** is a cross-platform Go version manager for Linux, macOS, and Windows.
+**Goflexw** is a cross-platform Go version manager for Linux, macOS, and Windows.
 It allows developers to install, switch, and manage multiple Go versions effortlessly, with project-level versioning, caching, checksum verification, and an interactive CLI.

 ---